khalidtalha00/JavaScript-Weather-Application/README.md

 ## Note

 This project uses API keys for OpenWeatherMap.
-Ensure you have a valid internet connection for the API requests to work.
+Ensure you have a valid internet connection and Your system's location feature is turned on for the API requests to work.